mdrxy/album-wiz/README.md

 ### Building a container following changes

-If you've made changes to a service, rebuild and restart it:
+If you've made changes to a service, rebuild and restart it.
+Example for `backend`:

 ```bash
 docker compose up --build backend